aubreysalmins/CV/README.md

 * Processes : Pair programming, OOP, TDD, Agile (Group projects, Standups, Retros & Sprint Planning),
 * Git/Github (branching, PRs and code reviews), API development, MVC design patterns, Debugging new and legacy code

 Born into a family of career musicians and it being a great passion of mine, I chose to focus on Music in lieu of a university education.
-However as a natural problem solver and analytical thinker, I was strongly drawn to software engineering when one of my brothers became a data engineer.
+As a natural problem solver and analytical thinker, I was strongly drawn to software engineering when one of my brothers became a data engineer.

 ## Skills